How Can You Recover After a Catastrophic Fire?

 Our California Carr Fire Attorney Offers Advice and Free Consultations

-It is no secret that the fires blazing through California are devastating homes and destroying lives.
 Every year people worry about another catastrophic blaze wreaking havoc throughout the state.
 As of August 2018, the most recent wildfire epidemic is known as the Carr Fire, which is burning its way through Trinity County and Shasta County in Redding, California.
-Over 207,000 acres have been burned according to a Carr Fire report issued by the state on July 23, 2018.
+Over 207,000 acres have been burned according to a report issued by the state on July 23, 2018.
 This same report also reveals that over 1,800 buildings were lost to structure fires.
 Not only have these infernos resulted in the destruction of property, but they have also resulted in the loss of life.
 According to National Public Radio (NPR), officials with the California Department of Forestry and Fire Protection announced that six firefighters have “died battling wildfires in the northern part of the state over recent weeks.”
 If your life has been interrupted by a traumatic fire, it can be difficult to know what to do next.
 For this reason, our California Carr Fire attorney offers advice on how to overcome specific challenges of these disastrous fires in northern California.

 For decades the San Francisco fire claim attorneys at Mary Alexander & Associates, P.C. have helped people recover after fire damage.
 Our lawyers know what legal strategies can help you mitigate risk in any settlement offer or personal injury claim.
 Some of our past success includes multi-million dollar fire-related settlements.
 If you have suffered any losses or damages because of a catastrophic fire, contact us today.
 After a free initial consultation, we can let you know how we can help and what steps to take.